trevorlauder/church-class-list/README.md

 # Church Class List

-When syncing Member Tools, it includes class information in the membership data.
+When syncing [Member Tools](https://apps.apple.com/us/app/lds-tools/id391093033), it includes class information in the membership data.
 However, it doesn't allow me to see the class membership under Organizations.

 I'm assuming this is a bug as I can see class information for individual members in the Directory.

-This project retrieves the data and outputs the members of the class defined in the config.
+This project retrieves the data and outputs the members of the class you enter.
+It can be run in Docker or on iOS with [Pythonista](https://omz-software.com/pythonista/).

 ## Building